 Re-imagining a map with Photoshop

 Over the years labouring through North America, South Asia was all I sold.
-I retired prints last year to focus on the N.A. release, but also it didn't meet my standards anymore.
+I retired prints last year to focus on the N.A. release, plus it didn't meet my standards anymore.
 Its myriad flaws - from the scribbly ocean to a rushed Asia – bug me whenever I see it.
 I still print it upon request, and people do like the original.
 Being the artist, I guess I'm the most critical.
-Still, before I ever run lithographs I want to upgrade it.
+Still, before I run lithographs I want to upgrade it.

 Finishing South Asia & Australasia... again!